Hiccups: Production, Causes, Cures, and Prevention

 When the diaphragm contracts during inhalation, it moves downwards and causes the lungs to expand.
 The air molecules left in the lungs after the last exhalation then spread out to fill the extra space.
 This reduces the air pressure in the lungs.
 Since air is now at a higher pressure outside the body than inside the lungs, air moves into the lungs through the nose and mouth.

 At the start of exhalation, the diaphragm relaxes and moves upwards again.
 As it moves, it presses against the lungs, pushing air out of the lungs and into the outside world.

 The Vocal Cords and Sound Production

-A hiccup results when the diaphragm undergoes a series of spasms (sudden, involuntary contractions).
+The basic mechanics of the hiccuping process are known, but not the details.
+A hiccup results when the diaphragm undergoes a series of spasms (sudden, strong, and involuntary contractions).
 The spasms occur at a rate of about 4 to 60 times a minute, but most fall in the range of 15 to 30 times a minute.
-During each spasm of the diaphragm, air moves rapidly into the airway and the vocal cords slam together.
+Just after a spasm of the diaphragm starts, air moves rapidly into the airway and meets the vocal cords clamping together.
 The inflow of air is stopped and the characteristic hiccup sound is produced.

 Be able to hiccup silently, or at least without alerting neighbors to your situation.
 The first hiccup is an exception.— Marilyn vos Savant

 Many factors can cause a hiccup attack.
 The most common ones are listed below.

 - Eating too quickly